Completed October 2018

 Until 2017 the dock was used for the Georgia Department of Natural Resources (DNR) fuel and staff boat docking.
 The cottage was used for employee housing until 1994.

 1994 The cottage was vacant.

 2016 Hurricane Matthew caused a tree to collapse on the roof (see tarp over damage in photo above).

 2018 Deconstructed by Re:Purpose Savannah.

-Robert Mercer and his cottage played a pivotal role in the cultural context in the neighborhood of Burnside Island and the Vernon View development in particular.
-Although preservation of the structure as an intact cottage was not feasible, we were able to preserve Mercer Cottage through it’s materials, helping to preserve the history of not just the family but the historic fiber of each piece of material.
+Robert Mercer and his cottage played a pivotal role in the cultural context in the neighborhood of Burnside Island and the Vernon View development.
+Although preservation of the structure as an intact cottage was not feasible, we were able to preserve Mercer Cottage through it’s materials, helping to preserve the history of not just the family but the historic fiber of the structure.

 All documentation above was compiled from the Mercer Cottage: Adaptive Reuse project (Kathy Ledvina and Natalie Mosteller) and the Ossabaw Island Foundation.

 Students of Architectural Drafting and Historic Preservation at Savannah Technical College spent a semester building a digital models of Mercer Cottage.
 They visited our project to measure elements of the structure and conducted independent historical research to inform their renderings.
 View their work below!
 Great job, students!